sagi-z/CanvasCV/doxygen_in/tut_msgbox.md

 }
 ~~~~~~~
 Notes:
-* We needed `canvascv::Canvas::setMouseCallback` since the Canvas will intercept mouse events for the MsgBox now.
+* We needed canvascv::Canvas::setMouseCallback since the Canvas will intercept mouse events for the MsgBox now.
-* All widgets have a static `create` methods, which is the only way to create them.
+* All widgets have a static create methods, which is the only way to create them.
-* The `canvascv::MsgBox::create` will return a `shared_ptr<MsgBox>` instance, which you don't have to keep since another one is kept by the `canvascv::Layout`.
+* The canvascv::MsgBox::create will return a shared_ptr<MsgBox> instance, which you don't have to keep since another one is kept by the canvascv::Layout.
-* Here we're using `getUserSelection(true)` immediatly on that `shared_ptr`, and by passing true we're blocked at that line of code.
+* Here we're using getUserSelection(true) immediatly on that shared_ptr, and by passing true we're blocked at that line of code.
 * When executed with a path to an image, this gives you (depends on your image):
 @image html tut_msgbox_modal.png